DejanJoksimovic/CV/README.md

 * Presentations:
     * "How to boost your Frontend development using Fake apis" *March 2020* - Endava DevWeek
     * "React optimizations introduction" *May 2022* - CODEstantine 6
+* React trainer for "Forum Of Young Disabled People" *September 2022*
 * Framework trainer for client developers *March 2016*
 * Father of two
 * Playing 6 and 7 string guitars and composing extreme heavy metal